doanduyhai/Java8_Lambda_In_Details/README.markdown

 ------------

 - Go into run/ and edit setJAVA_HOME.bat (or setJAVA_HOME.sh) and set it to the folder where you install the JDK 8
+- Execute each of the script file depending on the scenario your want to test